tetratelabs/wazero/README.md

 Compiler compiles WebAssembly modules into machine code ahead of time (AOT), during `Runtime.CompileModule`.
 This means your WebAssembly functions execute natively at runtime.
 Compiler is faster than Interpreter, often by order of magnitude (10x) or more.
-This is done while still having no host-specific dependencies.
+This is done without host-specific dependencies.

 If interested, check out the [RATIONALE.md][8] and help us optimize further!

 ### Conformance

 Both runtimes pass WebAssembly Core [1.0][7] and [2.0][14] specification tests on supported platforms:

 | Runtime     | Usage| amd64 | arm64 | others |
 |:---:|:---:|:---:|:---:|:---:|